wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;Surely, you are aware of many things and behave according to their nature.
 You treat a child as a child and an adult as an adult.

-**M:**&ensp;Just as the taste of salt pervades the great ocean and every single drop of sea-water carries the same flavour, so every experience gives me the touch of reälity, the ever fresh realisation of my own being.
+**M:**&ensp;Just as the taste of salt pervades the great ocean and every single drop of sea-water carries the same flavour, so every experience gives me the touch of reälity, the ever fresh realisation of my own beïng.

 **Q:**&ensp;Do I exist in your world, as you exist in mine?